-- (a) "Board" means the Michigan Domestic and Sexual Violence Prevention and Treatment Board created under Executive Order No. 2012-17. - (b) "Dating relationship" means frequent, intimate associations primarily characterized by the expectation of affectional involvement.
-Dating relationship does not include a casual relationship or an ordinary fraternization between 2 individuals in a business or social context. - (c) "Department" means the Department of Health and Human Services. - (d) "Domestic violence" means the occurrence of any of the following acts by a person that is not an act of self-defense: - (i) Causing or attempting to cause physical or mental harm to a family or household member. - (ii) Placing a family or household member in fear of physical or mental harm.

-- (iii) Causing or attempting to cause a family or household member to engage in involuntary sexual activity by force, threat of force, or duress. - (iv) Engaging in activity toward a family or household member that would cause a reasonable person to feel terrorized, frightened, intimidated, threatened, harassed, or molested.
+(a) "Board" means the Michigan domestic and sexual violence prevention and treatment board created under Executive Order No. 2012-17.

+- (b) "Dating relationship" means frequent, intimate associations primarily characterized by the expectation of affectional involvement.
+Dating relationship does not include a casual relationship or an ordinary fraternization between 2 individuals in a business or social context. - (c) "Department" means the department of health and human services. - (d) "Domestic violence" means the occurrence of any of the following acts by a person that is not an act of self-defense: - (i) Causing or attempting to cause physical or mental harm to a family or household member. - (ii) Placing a family or household member in fear of physical or mental harm. - (iii) Causing or attempting to cause a family or household member to engage in involuntary sexual activity by force, threat of force, or duress. - (iv) Engaging in activity toward a family or household member that would cause a reasonable person to feel terrorized, frightened, intimidated, threatened, harassed, or molested. - (e) "Family or household member" includes any of the following: - (i) A spouse or former spouse. - (ii) An individual with whom the person resides or has resided. - (iii) An individual with whom the person has or has had a dating relationship. - (iv) An individual with whom the person is or has engaged in a sexual relationship. - (v) An individual to whom the person is related or was formerly related by marriage. - (vi) An individual with whom the person has a child in common. - (vii) The minor child of an individual described in subparagraphs (i) to (vi). - (f) "Fund" means the domestic violence prevention and treatment fund created in section 5. - (g) "Prime sponsor" means a county, city, village, or township of this state, or a combination thereof, or a private, nonprofit association or organization. http://legislature.mi.gov/doc.aspx?mcl-400-1501 - Dating Violence: The state of (Michigan) does not have a definition of dating violence.
-http://legislature.mi.gov/doc.aspx?mcl-400-1501-amended

-- Dating Violence: The state of (Michigan) does not have a definition of dating violence.
 In Michigan, Dating Violence is defined under Domestic Violence.
 (See Domestic Violence definition above). - Sexual Assault: The state of Michigan defines sexual assault as follows: Michigan Law defines Criminal Sexual Conduct as: - (b) "Criminal sexual conduct" means any of the following: - (i) A violation, attempted violation, or solicitation or conspiracy to commit a violation of section 520b, 520c, 520d, 520e, 520f, or 520g of the Michigan penal code, 1931 PA 328, MCL 750.520b, 750.520c, 750.520d, 750.520e, 750.520f, and 750.520g. - (ii) An offense originally charged as an offense described in subparagraph (i) that is subsequently reduced to an offense not included in subparagraph (i).